TheAngryBarnacle/GamepadRT/README.md

 ## Requirements

 - **LuaRT 1.9.0 or later** (this version includes the necessary C module required by GamepadRT)
+- **XINPUT.DLL** - This should be preinstalled on windows but if not, it can be downloaded from Microsoft
 - **A compatible gamepad device** connected to your computer

 ## Installation